10 Different Types of Siamese Cats

 The Lilac Point Siamese are playful, curious, and highly affectionate cats that love being close to their owners.

-6. Chocolate Point Siamese Cats
+6. Chocolate Point Siamese Cat

 The Chocolate Point Siamese is a beautiful, sleek cat with a cream-colored body and chocolate markings of varying degrees.

-They’re a rare breed, and a genetic variation of the seal point siamese cats.
+They’re a rare breed and a genetic variation of the seal point Siamese cats.
 These cats stand at 8 – 10 inches and weigh between 4 – 8 pounds.

 The Chocolate Point Siamese enjoys both wet and dry commercial cat foods.
 However, their food should be free of artificial colors and ingredients to ensure adequate nutrient intake.